nagare-media/engine/docs/support-matrix-and-nbmp-k8s-mapping.md

-# Mapping of NBMP descriptors
+# Support Matrix and Mapping of NBMP descriptors

 The following table gives an overview of currently supported NBMP descriptors as well as the mapping to internal nagare media engine Kubernetes resources.